HarisonLacey/thnk-tnk-message-sharing/server/readme.md

 ## Note on the Database

-When the application is run locally it accesses the databse called: thnk-tnk-localhost-users
+When the application is run locally it accesses the database called: thnk-tnk-localhost-users

 The application deployed on Heroku accesses the database called: thnk-tnk-heroku-users